ehammes/data-structures-and-algorithms/javascript/cc-linked-lists/README.md

     * Return: either a dog or a cat, based on preference.
       * If pref is not "dog" or "cat" then return null

+### Code 13

+* Write a function called validate brackets
+* Arguments: string
+* Return: boolean
+  * representing whether or not the brackets in the string are balanced

 ## Approach & Efficiency

 * CC05, CC06: I worked on this challenge by reviewing the lecture, my notes, and testing via console logs.
 The class is inserted with nodes at an O(1) Time performance.